-- Successfully completed a Competency Evaluation that meets the State licensing law for home health agencies.
+- Successfully completed a Competency Evaluation that meets the State Licensing Law for home health agencies.

-- Current CPR Certificate is preferred.
+- Current CPR Certificate is recommended.

 - Ability to read, write, speak and understand English as needed for the job.

-- Checking vital
+- Checking vitals

-- Accu-check blood glucose level
+- Accu-check blood glucose levels